 Based on the newest updates and our experiences with previous EU programmes we give you 7 tips to improve your chances when applying to the €95.5 Billion of the Horizon Europe programme.

-The Horizon Europe (HEU) programme will be a reality soon.
-This follow-up on Horizon2020 is the largest programme to date and provides new opportunities for funding your research and innovation, to extend existing partnerships or establish new ones and to improve impact.
-In this blog we provide tips to improve your chances for the HEU programme.
+The Horizon Europe (HEU) programme is a reality now.
+This follow-up on Horizon2020 is the largest programme to date and provides new opportunities for funding your research and innovation, for extending existing partnerships or establish new ones and to improve impact.
+In this blog we provide tips to increase your chances for the HEU programme.
 To find out more about the structure of the HEU programme have a look at our previous blog.

 Prepare internally and stay tuned

 1. Prepare your team and stay tuned.

 The HEU comes with a good number of novelties with the R&I Missions, the consolidation of the European Innovation Council, or the new approach to Open Science, among others.
 It pays off to be prepared and assimilate the priorities of the programme in advance, as we expect that the competition will be much higher.

 Prepare internally for the changes in budget and requirements, since one of the objectives of HEU is to reduce administrative burden and introduce simpler rules to facilitate participation and make processes more efficient.
 Make sure to schedule organisational/company meetings to process the new programme, understand the changes and identify its opportunities and requirements.
 Providing information and trainings help to prepare your entire team.

 3. Align your ambitions with Horizon Europe’s goals.

 As funding body, the EC has very clear expectations for its investment.
 You should aim to convince the reviewers that your project will be the one delivering on their expected impacts.
 To achieve that, we suggest to: